ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

 To use your custom domain, you need to update your DNS records with either a CNAME record pointing to your IBM-provided domain or an A record pointing to the portable public IP address of the IBM-provided Ingress.
 Given a paid cluster comes with fixed IP addresses, an A record is a good option.

-See [Using the Ingress controller with a custom domain](https://console.bluemix.net/docs/containers/cs_apps.html#custom_domain_cert) for more inforamation.
+See [Using the Ingress controller with a custom domain](https://console.bluemix.net/docs/containers/cs_apps.html#custom_domain_cert) for more information.

 ### with HTTP